SDU-eScience/UCloud/docs/developer-guide/orchestration/compute/jobs.md

 )
 */

-/* Note, at this point the user has a very low amount of credits remaining.
+/* 📝 Note: at this point the user has a very low amount of credits remaining.
 It will only last a couple of minutes. */

 Jobs.create.call(